Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Introduction

 The remainder of this paper is organized as follows.
 In Section 2, we first introduce the DINA model tailored for variational inference.
-Second, we formulate the problem setting for Q-matrix estimation.
-Third, the two major techniques that constitute the proposed method, stochastic optimization and variational inference, are presented.
+Second, we formulate the problem setting for the Q-matrix estimation.
+Third, the two major techniques that constitute the proposed method, stochastic optimization, and variational inference, are presented.
 In Section 3, we report the results of a simulation study that confirms how accurately the proposed method estimates the Q-matrix under various conditions.
-Then, in Section 4, we report empirical studies using three real datasets to compare the computation time between the proposed method and the Gibbs sampler of \textcite{chung_gibbs_2019}, and we comparatively evaluate the relative model fit.
-Finally, in Section 5, we summarize the important findings from the simulation and empirical studies and discuss the limitations and future directions of this study.
+Then, in Section 4, we report empirical studies that used three real datasets to compare the computation time among the proposed method, Gibbs sampler \parencite{chung_gibbs_2019}, and EM-based algorithm with Lasso regularization \parencite{chen_statistical_2015}.
+Additionally, we comparatively evaluate the relative model fit.
+In Section 5, we discuss the effects of potential misspecifications on the Q-matrix estimation, such as initial value choices and hyperparameter settings.
+Finally, in Section 6, we summarize the important findings from the simulation and empirical studies and discuss the limitations and future directions of this study.